This article provides you with information for setting up an onboarding campaign via a multi-step in-app message.

 - In the Preview pane select the desired template from the three options shown for each step within the process.

-Type the text of your In-app directly on the preview and add images from your Media DB directly on the preview as well.
+Type the text of your in-app message directly on the preview and add images from your Media DB directly on the preview as well.

 Use the Styles tab to alter elements such as the background colour, button colour and shape.